AUGHTIES TABLE FOR BICAMERAL ELECTORAL COLLEGE II

 The Bicam II electoral proportions for California and the other states are nearly the same as to what they

 have agreed to in the Congress.
-Since the proportions work well for the
+Since such proportions work well for the

-states in choosing our national legislation, why would they not agree to use similar allocations in
+states in choosing our national legislation, why would they decide not to implement them in

 choosing presidents?........